 Storage and Disposal.
 Read carefully and follow all directions for safe storage and disposal of pesticide products.
 Always keep products in the original container and out of reach of children, in a locked cabinet or locked garden shed.
 Disposal of pesticide containers in a manner not listed by the label could lead to contamination of the environment or harm to other people.
-For more information see the Storing Pesticides (link) and Pesticide and Container Disposal (link) sections of this page.
+For more information see the Storing Pesticides and Pesticide and Container Disposal sections of this website.

 Other parts of the label provide additional important information about use of the pesticide.
 Be sure to read the entire label before each use of the pesticide.